-For years a favoured retreat for Melburnians in search of rest and relaxation, the stunning Dandenong Ranges offers so much for visitors to enjoy.
+For years a favoured retreat for Melburnians in search of rest and relaxation, the stunning Dandenong Ranges offer so much for visitors to enjoy.

-Located just thirty-five kilometres east of the Melbourne CBD, the air is fresher, the soil is richer, the trees are noticeably taller, and the lush landscape is dotted with quaint towns.
+Located just thirty-five kilometres east of the Melbourne CBD, the air in the Dandenongs is fresher, the trees are noticeably taller, and the lush landscape is dotted with quaint villages and towns.

-Here are ten top things to do in the Dandenong Ranges that will transport you to another world – just a short drive from the city.
+Here are ten top things to do in the Dandenong Ranges.

 One thing the Dandenongs has in abundance is tea rooms.
 Sassafras, Olinda and Kallista all have gorgeous traditional cafes, turning over mountains of freshly baked scones, jam and cream throughout the day.
 The only problem is choosing which one to try.
 So don’t.
 Try them all!